Global Food Systems

 • Vertical farming and hydroponics

-• Examples of successful urban and vertical farms and orgs around the world
+• Examples of successful urban and vertical farms around the world

 • Top cities leading the way with urban ag ordinances